 Nausea (especially when increasing dose)

-Digestive issues like bloating, constipation, or diarrhoea
+Digestive issues like bloating or diarrhoea

 Low appetite that might feel too strong at times